 B i o g r a p h y

-Pianist Cong Ji is passionate about engaging her audiences with innovative programming and performances as a soloist, chamber musician and collaborative pianist.
+Pianist Dr. Cong Ji is passionate about engaging her audiences with innovative programming and performances as a recital soloist, chamber musician, and collaborative pianist.
 She performs regularly in major cities of Asia and the United States.
 Venues include Weill Hall at Carnegie, New York Steinway Hall, Elebash Recital Hall, Taipei National Recital Hall, and Music Halls of Universities and Conservatories in China.
-Among other prizes, she won the first prizes in the Pittsburgh International Piano Young Artist Competition (2017) and the MTNA Young Artist Competition (CO, 2009).
-In 2017-18 season, she was invited to perform a concert and to conduct a masterclass at the Hong Kong Baptist University (Sep, 2017), and music schools in Beijing and Xi'an (Dec, 2017).
+Among other prizes, she won the first prizes in the Pittsburgh International Piano Young Artist Competition and the MTNA Young Artist Competition (Colorado).
+Pre-pandemic, she was invited to perform concerts and conducted masterclasses at the Hong Kong Baptist University, Yanshan University College of Arts, Henan University College of Music, and music schools and concert venues in Beijing and Xi'an.

 Born in an artistic family in Tianjin, China with her mother as an accordionist and her father as a visual artist, Dr. Ji has shown her talents in music and arts at an early age.
-She began piano studies at age four, and made her public performance debut when she was eight years old.
-Unlike many other Chinese pianists, she went to the top liberal arts secondary schools in China, Tianjin Nankai High School.
-By the discovery of her real passion for music, she decided to pursue her major in piano performance.
-Dr. Ji earned degrees and scholarships from the Manhattan School of Music (Professional Studies), New York University (Master of Music), University of Northern Colorado (Bachelor of Music) and bachelor's studies from Tianjin Conservatory of Music, China.
+She began piano studies at age four and made her public debut when she was eight years old.
+Not going through a normal path like many other Chinese pianists, she went to the top liberal arts school with a focus on science at Tianjin Nankai High School.
+With the discovery of her real passion for music, she dedicated herself to music and got admitted to the piano performance major at Tianjin Conservatory of Music, China.

-(Last updated November, 2019)
+(Last updated Jan 2024)